 Home First Aid Kit

-For the travelers, a small traveling first aid is a great and welcomed gift.
-Be sure to include an instruction ‘manual’ with this gift; even just a sheet of paper w/instructions will do, but is necessary.
+For travelers, a small traveling first aid kit is a great and welcomed gift.
+Be sure to include an instruction ‘manual’ with this gift; even just a sheet of paper with instructions will do, but is necessary.